-Name Theodore Vogel Senior Vice President Year of Birth 1958 Educational Background Seton Hall University (South Orange, NJ), MA Boston University (Boston, MA), BS, BA Business Experience January 2014 - Present Neuberger Berman Investment Advisers LLC, Product Specialist (last five years only) Theodore Vogel is also a Senior Vice President at Neuberger Berman BD LLC, which is an affiliate of NB.
-Professional Designations None Disciplinary Information None Other Business Activities Theodore Vogel is a registered representative of Neuberger Berman BD LLC, an affiliate of NB and a U.S. registered broker dealer.
-In addition, Theodore Vogel provides advisory services on behalf of affiliates of NB.
-Those other business relationships may result in certain actual or perceived conflicts from time to time.
-These conflicts may relate to, among other things, the advice given to clients and the time and resources devoted to clients by supervised persons.
-These conflicts are managed through compliance with Neuberger Berman's Code of Ethics and other compliance policies and procedures.
-Please refer to NB's Part 2A Brochure for more detailed discussion of these conflicts and how they are managed.
 Neuberger Berman investment professionals are eligible to participate in a compensation pool made available to the portfolio management team with which the investment professional is associated.
 The amount available in the compensation pool is determined based on a number of factors including the revenue that is generated by that particular portfolio management team, less certain adjustments.
 The percentage allocated to individual team participants is based on a variety of criteria, including the aggregate investment performance, utilization of central resources, business building to further the longer term sustainable success of the investment team, effective team/people management, and overall contribution to the success of Neuberger Berman.
 Neuberger Berman has policies and procedures in place to monitor and manage any conflicts of interest that may arise as a result of this structure.
-For example, an investment professional may have an incentive to increase the size of the bonus pool by promoting a particular product over another or by taking aggressive investment positions in an effort to construct over another or by taking aggressive investment positions in an effort to construct over another or by taking aggressive investment positions in an effort to construct over another or by taking generate outsized returns.
-These policies and procedures are designed to ensure that investment product recommendations are made in the best interests of clients and that investment decisions are consistent with the client's investment mandate and are made in the best interests of the client.
-Additional Compensation None Supervision Brad Tank as Chief Investment Officer of Fixed Income is responsible for supervising the advisory activities of Theodore Vogel and monitoring the investment advice that he provides to the clients of NB.
-Theodore Vogel is required to comply with Neuberger Berman's Code of Ethics, its compliance policies and procedures and any other policies and procedures adopted by Neuberger Berman from time to time.
-Theodore Vogel's supervisor is available at 312-627-4301 or Brad.Tank@nb.com.
-Requirements for State- Registered Advisors Not Applicable
+For example, an investment professional may have an incentive to increase the size of the bonus pool by promoting a particular product over another or by taking aggressive investment positions in an effort to generate outsized returns.
+These policies and procedures are designed to ensure that investment product recommendations are made in the best interests of clients and that investment decisions are consistent with the client's investment mandate and are made in the best interests of the activities of Thomas Sontag and monitoring the investment advice that he provides to the clients of NB.
+Thomas Sontag is required to comply with Neuberger Berman's Code of Ethics, its compliance policies and procedures and any other policies and procedures adopted by NB from time to time.
+Thomas